FFG / Apoka

 - Once announced it is the responsibility of each player to contact one another using the Private Messaging system at cardgamedb.com and schedule a time to play their game.

--Please contact your opponent no later than Wednesday evening, 11:59 PM Central Time.
+-Please contact your opponent no later than Wednesday evening of the first week, 11:59 PM Central Time.
 If you do not then you give them the right to report the match as a win for themselves due to a scheduling conflict.

 While it is understandable that you may be unable to play your match on a given week because of scheduling conflicts please let the other player know.
 If your opponent is unable to play due to a scheduling conflict then please report the win condition of "Concession (game not played)" for yourself.
 This is what is known as a Modified Win.